-course, to the market for corporate control.17 Irrespective of whether or not the firm is part of the private or public sector, competitors will also impose constraints on the firm's behaviour, the strength of which depends on market characteristics.
+The owner of a firm, whether in the public or private sector, monitors its performance and sets its goals and objectives, such as maximising profits or a profits break even target.
+Of course, in the private sector where the ownership of the firm may be widely held, management may play a larger role in setting policy, subject, of course, to the market for corporate control.21 Irrespective of whether or not the firm is part of the private or public sector, competitors will also impose constraints on the firm's behaviour, the strength of which depends on market characteristics.
 If the market has many competitors, with low barriers to entry, then any one firm is likely to have little market power.
 Its competitors place constraints on its pricing and other dimensions of business behaviour.
 At the other extreme, if the firm is a monopoly in a market with high barriers to entry, then the firm will have market power, potentially at least, to charge prices above costs and generate excess profits which can be used for various purposes.
-In the latter case, with the state as owner, can in theory at least, constrain the pricing behaviour of the firm while if the firm were in the private sector it is much more likely to raise price above competitive levels.
+In a monopoly is public owned then the state can, in theory at least, constrain the pricing behaviour of the firm.
+In contrast, if the monopoly were in the private sector it is much more likely to raise price above competitive levels.

 This is, of course, very much a stylised picture of reality.
-In some structurally competitive markets such as inter-urban bus transport it is arguable that the market has not been competitive as they could be precisely because barriers to entry have been raised by restrictive licensing by government to protect the incumbent state-owned firm from competition.18 A recent example was the behaviour of the Minister of Transport with respect to licensing decisions biased in favour of Dublin Bus at the expense of a private bus operator, the Swords Express.19 Further in some of these markets the State is able to provide large levels of funding for firms that in part at least are involved in competition.
-CIE, for example, received a subsidy of €316 million in 2009, equivalent to 43 per cent of its revenue (CIE, 2010, p.
-8).20 The bus subsidy runs for 5 years and was not put out to tender.21
+In some structurally competitive markets such as inter-urban bus transport it is arguable that the market has not been competitive as they could be precisely because barriers to entry have been raised by restrictive licensing by government to protect the incumbent state-owned firm from competition.22 A recent example was the behaviour of the Minister for Transport with respect to licensing decisions biased in favour of Dublin Bus at the expense of a private bus operator, the Swords Express.23 Further in some of these markets the State is able to provide large levels of funding for firms that in part at least are involved in competition.
+CIE, for example, received a subsidy of \ll 16